 Dishonest or unqualified contractors may try to take advantage of disaster victims.
 No matter how urgent your need for repairs, take the time to hire the right contractors to help you rebuild your home/business.
 Certified technicians can assess your home/business for possible structural, electrical, or natural gas-related safety issues before power is restored.

 Learn all you can about restoration requirements and your contractor — especially if he or she comes to you looking for business.

 - Contact your local city or county building inspectors for information on structural safety codes and standards that may govern the way you clean and rebuild your home/business.

 - Take time to fully assess the damage that must be repaired.
 Obtain multiple opinions and quotes.

 - Take pictures for insurance and disaster assistance claims before taking steps to rebuild or throwing things away.
-Contact your insurance provider to discuss your options.
+Contact your insurance provider to discuss your options and responsibilities.

-- Federal, State, and local officials may be able to direct you to certified contractors, and they may have programs to help you schedule and pay for assessments and repairs.
-Learn more
+- Federal, state, and local officials may be able to direct you to certified contractors, and have programs to help you schedule and pay for assessments and repairs.

-- Insist on seeing a copy of his or her liability insurance policy, and contact the insurer to make sure the policy is valid.
+- Insist on seeing a copy of the contractor’s liability insurance policy, and contact the insurer to make sure the policy is valid.

 - Demand a written contract, and make sure you understand and agree to all of the terms and conditions.

-Disclaimer: Because every emergency is different, it is important for your safety that you follow the directives of your state and local emergency management authorities and local utilities.
-The information provided on DOE's website is intended for general informational purposes only and is not an endorsement of any particular material or service.
-Before engaging in any activities that could impact utility services such as electricity or natural gas, contact your local utility to ensure that the activities are done safely.
+Disclaimer: Because every emergency is different and for your safety, follow the guidance from your state and local emergency management authorities and local utility companies.
+The information provided on the U.S. Department of Energy’s website is intended for general information and not an endorsement of any particular material or service.
+Before you engage in activities that could impact utility services, such as electricity or natural gas, contact your local utility company to ensure that your activities are done safely.